sriramab/gamamanual/WikiOnly/OperatorsAK.md

 #### Possible use:
   *  **`CRS_transform`** (`geometry`) --->  `geometry`
   * `geometry` **`CRS_transform`** `string` --->  `geometry`
   *  **`CRS_transform`** (`geometry` , `string`) --->  `geometry`

-#### Result:
-/n

 #### Special cases:
-  * returns the geometry corresponding to the transformation of the given geometry by the left operand CRS (Coordinate Reference System)
+  * returns the geometry corresponding to the transformation of the given geometry by the current CRS (Coordinate Reference System), the one corresponding to the world's agent one

 ```
-geometry var0 <- shape CRS_transform("EPSG:4326"); 	// var0 equals a geometry corresponding to the agent geometry transformed into the EPSG:4326 CRS
+geometry var0 <- CRS_transform(shape); 	// var0 equals a geometry corresponding to the agent geometry transformed into the current CRS

 ```

-  * returns the geometry corresponding to the transformation of the given geometry by the current CRS (Coordinate Reference System), the one corresponding to the world's agent one
+  * returns the geometry corresponding to the transformation of the given geometry by the left operand CRS (Coordinate Reference System)

 ```
-geometry var1 <- CRS_transform(shape); 	// var1 equals a geometry corresponding to the agent geometry transformed into the current CRS
+geometry var1 <- shape CRS_transform("EPSG:4326"); 	// var1 equals a geometry corresponding to the agent geometry transformed into the EPSG:4326 CRS

 ```